UK set to host 2035 Women's World Cup as sole bidder

 "Hosting the first FIFA World Cup since 1966 with our home nations partners will be very special.
 The hard work starts now, to put together the best possible bid by the end of the year."

+England's men won the World Cup for the first and so far only time when the country hosted the finals in 1966.

-The United States is also poised to be named host of the 2031 World Cup as the only bid.
+The United States, with the possibility of other countries in the CONCACAF region joining the U.S., is also poised to be named host of the 2031 Women's World Cup as the only bid.

 "We received one bid for 2031 and one bid - one valid bid I should add - for 2035," Infantino said at the UEFA Congress in Belgrade on Thursday.
 "The 2035 bid is from Europe, from the home nations."